DengYuelin/object_detection_profiling/readme.md

 ### Install RTOS on Raspberry Pi

-Follow the instructions [here](/setup_instructions.md) to setup your Pi with the PREEMPT_RT RTOS kernel.
+Follow the instructions [here](/setup_instructions.md) to set up your Pi with the PREEMPT_RT RTOS kernel.

 ### Appendix: Editing files in Pi OS Lite

-For those of you who are not familiar with text-based operating system, here are some quick tutorials to edit files:
+For those of you who are not familiar with text-based operating systems, here are some quick tutorials to edit files:

 1. [SSH](https://www.ssh.com/academy/ssh/protocol)
    [A beginner's tutorial](https://itsfoss.com/ssh-into-raspberry/)
-2. [VIM](https://www.vim.org/) allows you to edit files in command line.
+2. [VIM](https://www.vim.org/) allows you to edit files in the command line.
    See [how to get started with vim](https://opensource.com/article/19/3/getting-started-vim).
 3. [SSH + VSCode](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh)
    Use this extension with VSCode to browse and edit files.